gullerg/simple-nn-pytorch/README.md

 # simple-nn-pytorch
-Simple neural network to familiarise myself with the PyTorch API
+Simple networks to familiarise myself with the PyTorch API